 It should be noted the key element in this type of argument is whether the force used by their client was reasonable under the circumstances.

-For example, if someone pushes you at a bar, which is a misdemeanor battery, it would not be reasonable self-defense to pull out a weapon and shoot them.
+For example, if someone pushes you at a bar, which is a misdemeanor battery, it would not be reasonable self-defense to pull out a weapon and shoot it.
 However, pushing the person away to create space to get out of the situation would be considered reasonable.

 Clearly, common sense applies in arguments by a criminal lawyer as a self-defense claim is fact-specific.